Lee Lynch (footballer): Return to Limerick

 On 3 July 2015, Lynch signed for Limerick for a second time.
 Lynch played a pivotal part in helping to return Limerick to the League of Ireland Premier Division, scoring 10 goals from midfield and picking up fans' player of the year.
 Lynch was central in helping Limerick make it to the final of the EA sports cup.
 Despite scoring in the final to give his side a one nil lead at half time before St Patrick's Athletic ran out winners.

 FC Arizona

 In March 2018, Lynch signed for FC Arizona of the National Premier Soccer League in America.

 Return to Sligo Rovers

 In July 2018, Lynch re-signed for Sligo Rovers.

 Larne

 Lynch joined Larne in January 2019 and helped the club to the 2018–19 NIFL Championship title.

 Coleraine

 Lynch joined Coleraine in June 2022 for an undisclosed sum.

 Treaty United

 On 3 July 2024, Lynch returned to his hometown of Limerick, signing for League of Ireland First Division side Treaty United.
+His departure from the club was announced on 29 January 2026, having been announced as the Sporting Director of Limerick FC a month prior.

+Limerick FC Sporting Director

+Lynch was announced as the new Sporting Director of Limerick FC on 5 December 2025.
+Lynch departed the club in March 2026.